 - 2. Businesses with multiple locations should choose physicians for their panel who are in close proximity to each individual location.
 The employer should contact each physician (group, professional association, or professional corporation) prior to listing them on the posted panel, conformed panel, or within the managed care organization provider network procedures to assure their willingness to treat workers' compensation patients' claims. - 3.
 Notwithstanding any selection made pursuant to his/her rights under the posted panel, conformed panel, or managed care organization procedures, an employee, after a compensable injury and within 120 days of receipt of any income benefits, shall have the right to one examination at a reasonable time and place, within this state or within 50 miles of the employee's residence, by a duly qualified physician or surgeon designated by the employee and to be paid for by the employer/insurer.
 Such examination shall not repeat any diagnostic procedures which have been performed since the date of the employee's injury unless the costs of such diagnostic procedures which are in excess of \$250 are paid for by a party other than the employer or the insurer. - 4.
-If an emergency situation arises in which there is not time to comply with selection requirements, the injured employee is authorized to seek treatment from a physician of his/her choice; this authorization lasts for the duration of the emergency.
-An emergency may be defined as "an unforeseen occurrence or combination of circumstances which calls for immediate action or remedy; pressing necessity; exigency."
+If an emergency situation arises in which there is not time to comply with selection requirements, the injured employee is authorized to seek temporary care as necessary.
+This authorization lasts for the duration of the emergency.
 All follow-up medical care should be supplied by a physician from the panel, conformed panel (or the authorized treating physician's referral), or from the managed care organization's provider network. - 5.
 The "P-1 (Panel of Physicians)," "P-2 (Conformed Panel of Physicians)," or P-3 (WC/MCO Panel)" must be posted in prominent locations accessible to all employees such as bulletin Boards, employees' break station, time card clock, personnel office, etc. The P-1, P-2 or P-3 should also be posted at remote job sites where employees are regularly required to work away from their principal place of business.
 The employer shall take all reasonable measures to ensure that employees: - a.
 Understand the function of the P-1, P-2 or P-3; - b.
 Understand his/her right to select a physician from the panel, conformed panel, or managed care organization in case of an on-the-job injury and to make a one-time change of physician within the panel without Board approval. - c.
-Are given appropriate assistance in contacting panel, conformed panel, or managed care organization members when necessary.
+Are given appropriate assistance in contacting panel, conformed panel, or managed care organization members when necessary. - B. Changes in Treatment